 Avellanas and Playa Negra

-10 km south of Tamarindo, Avellanas offers 5 different reef and sand breaks off a stunning 2 mile stretch of beach.
+10 km south of Tamarindo, Avellanas offers 5 different reefs and sand breaks off a stunning 2 mile stretch of beach.
 Avellanas is easily accessed from Tamarindo, or there are a few accommodation options close by.
-5 km south of Avellanas is Playa Negra, often referred to as one of the best breaks in Costa Rica.
+5 km south of Avellanas is Playa Negra, often referred to as one of the best surf destinations in Costa Rica.
 It’s a consistent and powerful right-hand reef break.

 There are a number of different breaks in and near Malpais, including a long right and shorter left beach break at El Carmen and Santa Teresa.
 Hurry to this area – it’s one of the last uncrowded surf spots in the country!

 In the Caribbean, Playa Bonita offers a powerful left reef break/point.
 It’s a shallow break that can be dangerous for inexperienced surfers.
 Playa Bonita is only 5 km north of Limon.

 The Salsa Brava break near Puerto Viejo on the Caribbean coast offers the biggest surf in Costa Rica when there’s a swell.
 The only way to get to the break is to paddle out through a small channel in the reef.
 If you want to surf big waves in Costa Rica, this is the place!
 But beware; it’s not suitable for beginners.
 There are a number of food, entertainment and accommodation options in nearby Puerto Viejo.

 Above is but a small selection of surf breaks in Costa Rica.
 To discover all the surfing that the country has to offer, hop on cheap flights to Costa Rica and let the surfing begin!